microsoft/vscode-react-native/README.md

 ## Using commands in VS Code tasks

-You can use React Native Tools commands in `tasks.json` as follow:
+To run React Native Tools commands via VS Code tasks, you can create a `.vscode/tasks.json` file in your project and add tasks configurations the following way:

 ```json
 {